-Situated just a stone’s throw from Padstow harbour, Padstow Seafood School is well placed for the freshest catch from the sea.
+Situated just a stone’s throw from Padstow harbour, our cookery school is well placed for the freshest catch from the sea.
 We’re lucky that we have so many great producers and fishmongers in the South West.
 We encourage people to visit your local fishmonger – Stein’s Fisheries if you’re in Padstow – and ask what their catch of the day is.
 The freshness and quality of the ingredients really is the most important thing and down here in Cornwall we have that in abundance.

 Some people are a little hesitant when it comes to selecting and cooking fish, but Mark and his team teach students how to choose good fish locally and how to make the very best of it in the kitchen.

-Here are Mark Puckey’s five top tips for sourcing fresh fish:
+Here are Nick Evan’s five top tips for sourcing fresh fish:

 1) Smell – a fresh fish should not smell ‘fishy’

 2) Eyes – fresh fish should have clear eyes, not cloudy